Rupesh-rua/mongoDB-expressJS-web-app/README.md

 # mongoDB-expressJS-web-app
- A full-stack application with MySQL and Node.js in MVC design pattern.
+ A full-stack application with mongoDB and Node.js in MVC design pattern.